nasa/COTS-Star-Tracker/docs/4-software_configuration.md

 This step describes how to create a script that captures images, processes them, and returns an attitude estimate.
 It's strongly recommended that users review the script(s) in the 'examples' directory before continuing.

-1. Create a new Python 3 script
+1. Create a new Python 3 script.
-2. Using the camera interface previously demonstrated, call the routines required to configure the camera and capture a picture
+2. Using the camera interface previously demonstrated, call the routines required to configure the camera and capture a picture.
-3. Pass the following information to the main.star_tracker function in the star_tracker library
+3. Pass the following information to the main.star_tracker function in the star_tracker library.
     * first argument (string): image filename
     * second argument (string):camera parameter filename
     * m keyword argument (numpy data): m file contents